stolostron/rhacm-docs/manage_applications/managing_subscriptions.md

 namePrefix: demo-
 ```

-In order to override kustomization.yaml, `packageName: kustomization` is required in packageOverrides.
+In order to override `kustomization.yaml` file, `packageName: kustomization` is required in `packageOverrides`.
 The override either adds new entries or updates existing entries.
 It does not remove existing entries.

 #### Enabling GitHub WebHook